majoduran/Denovo_immunogenicitymodel/README.md

 In this section, the predicted immunogenicity of *de novo* proteins is visualized as immunogenic and non-immunogenic, based on the model’s output.
 This distribution helps in the evaluation of trends and patterns in the predictive models.

 ### Key Steps
-The function takes in a filtered_df DataFrame, which contains the immunogenicity predictions for the peptides, and an optional parameter model_name to label the plot appropriately.
+The function takes in a filtered_test_df DataFrame, which contains the immunogenicity predictions for the peptides, and an optional parameter model_name to label the plot appropriately.

 *   Identify Missing Scores: The function first identifies which peptides have missing immunogenicity scores.
 This is important to ensure that only complete data is used for visualization.